isabella232/OctoStyle/_pages/writing-for-the-blog.md

 ## What to write

-We have five main categories that we blog about:
+We have four main categories that we blog about:

 - **Company**: Announcements about changes at Octopus.
 - **Product**: Posts detailing new releases, features, the roadmap, RFCs, etc.
 - **Engineering**: Posts about developer tools, programming, performance, and behind the scenes technical posts.
 - **CI/CD and DevOps**: CI/CD, DevOps, and operations related posts.
-- **Events and Webinars**: Information about events we're attending and webinars we're running.

 ## Principles